Tang Ti-sheng: Final stage

 Tang, in and out of hospital for his heart problem, was rumored to be mixing alcohol with coffee as he encountered writer's block in these four years.
 Mind over heart?
 Or heart over mind?
 He hurried to throw in the kitchen sink.
 One reason could be that linchpin Yam Kim Fai, after more than 30 years, was ready to quit stage performance entirely especially after some surgeries in the 1950s.
 That is, make or break, time for last call.

 Tang only worked with those he found worthwhile to spend time and effort on.
-For example, good vocalist Tam Lan Hing (譚蘭卿), whose physique was same as the first Mrs. Tang, was never on Tang's radar.
+For example, vocalist Tam Lan Hing (譚蘭卿), whose physique was same as the first Mrs. Tang, was never on Tang's radar.

 At this stage, Tang immersed himself in work to create "the perfect (smart, beautiful, educated,...) female lead for the male lead to dive head first for" roles for only his favorite few actresses.
 Audience was led to admire, respect, love, .., pity, feel sorry for the noble/honorable female characters he wrote.
 What's leftover for the male lead to make do with gave them very few "roles of a lifetime".
 In 1990, one columnist wondered why ladies in the audience would be hooked to the male lead character and eventually also to the performer personally.